Copyright © 2001-24 Prem Kamble

 Subconscious Rule Book

-Just as avoiding potholes and negotiating bumps on the road while driving a car, we have been navigating life's journey since early childhood, encountering various obstacles and challenges along the way.
+Just as we avoid potholes and negotiate bumps while driving a car, we have been navigating life's journey since early childhood, encountering various obstacles and challenges along the way.
 These experiences have taught us important lessons, giving us insights to identify the potholes and bumps on the road of life.
-Based on whether the outcomes of our earlier reactions were positive or negative, we made important judgments and decisions on do's and don'ts for life, things we should do and what we should avoid.
-We made our own inferences on where the life's potholes and bumps lie, what they look like, and what we should do in life to either avoid or manage them.
+Based on whether the outcomes of our earlier reactions were positive or negative, we made important judgments and decisions about what to do and what to avoid, or about our life’s do's and don'ts.
+We made our inferences on where the life's potholes and bumps lie, what they look like, and how we should either avoid or manage them throughout life.

-We formed opinions and passed judgments about ourselves, about people around us, about what type of people are good and what type are bad.
-We accumulated some learning and created our behavioral ground rules or a rule-book that I call "The Subconscious Rule Book".
-This rule-book is the foundation of our beliefs and biases which we carry all our life.
-We call it the subconscious rule book because, as we will see, most of these rules end up residing in the subconscious mind.
+We formed opinions and passed judgments about ourselves, about people around us, deciding what types of people are good or bad.
+We accumulated lessons and created our very personal book of behavioral ground rules, or what I call "The Subconscious Rule Book".
+This rule-book is the foundation of our beliefs and biases which we carry throughout our lives.
+We call it the subconscious rule book because, as we will see later, most of these rules eventually reside in the subconscious mind.

-This book, apart from having rules, has also recorded our own opinions and biases about ourselves and others.
+This book, in addition to having rules, also records our own opinions and biases about ourselves and others.

-Whenever we got into situations or faced conditions which resulted in unpleasant experiences, our brain worked out ways to avoid such situations by retracting, withdrawing, eluding, evading or staying clear of them.
-For instance, you went to a party and got into an embarrassing situation, or someone made an unpleasant comment about you, you made a judgment about yourself and added another rule in your rule book – never to go to parties again.
-A few repetitions of similar incidents, and the rule got written in stone in your subconscious rule book.
-For the rest of your life, you would try to subconsciously avoid parties, without your conscious mind being aware of the rule which you wrote which has been driving your decisions.
+Whenever we encountered situations or conditions that resulted in unpleasant experiences, our brain devised ways to avoid them by retracting, withdrawing, eluding, evading or staying clear of such situations.
+For instance, if you went to a party and had an embarrassing experience, or someone made an unpleasant comment about you, you might judge yourself harshly and add a rule in your rule book: never go to parties again.
+A few repetitions of similar incidents, and this rule became ingrained in your subconscious rule book.
+For the rest of your life, you would subconsciously avoid parties, without your conscious mind being aware of the rule you wrote that has been driving your decisions.

-We have actually identified the potholes on the path of our life.
-These potholes are situations or conditions which led to embarrassment or unpleasant experiences.
-Or they some specific physical traits, etc. that we have associated with "bad guys" to be avoided.
-We call them "mental potholes", as they may not be real, they are the creation of our minds.
-As we navigate through our life's journey, we consciously make an effort to steer clear of these potholes (Fig. 2).
+We have identified the potholes along the path of our lives.
+These potholes are situations or conditions that have caused embarrassment or unpleasant experiences.
+These can also be specific physical traits we have associated with "bad guys to avoid”.
+We term them "mental potholes” because they may not be real; they are creations of our minds.
+As we navigate through life’s journey, we consciously strive to steer clear of these mental potholes (Fig. 2).

-Unfortunately, our brain tries to seek further validation to support our beliefs and rules, even if our beliefs may not necessarily be logical.
-When some of these experiences get repeated, albeit by chance, our beliefs get the support that we subconsciously try to seek: "See, I was right!" we tell ourselves.
-We feel happy when our beliefs and rules get reinforced.
+Unfortunately, our brain tries to seek further validation to support our beliefs and rules, even if they are not necessarily be logical.
+When some of these experiences are repeated, even by chance, our beliefs receive the validation that we subconsciously try to seek: "See, I was right!” we tell ourselves.
+We feel happy when our beliefs and rules are reinforced.

-Similar to how our driving skills become automatic through frequent repetition, our brain's judgments and rules also become deeply ingrained in our subconscious mind through repeated reinforcement.
-Once embedded in the subconscious mind, these beliefs and rules remain active throughout our lives, even if our conscious mind has "delegated" them and forgotten about them.
-We will see the significance of the word "delegated" in the next section.
+Just as our driving skills become automatic through frequent repetition, our brain's judgments and rules also become deeply ingrained in our subconscious mind through repeated reinforcement.
+Once embedded in the subconscious mind, these beliefs and rules remain active throughout our lives, even if our conscious mind has relegated them and forgotten about them.

 Fig. 2: The path we follow in our Life's journey while avoiding mental potholes

-These rules get so firmly established in our subconscious mind that we automatically react to people and situations in a specific way as defined in our rule book.
-We may not even be aware of why we reacted in a certain way, or that we reacted exactly as per the subconscious rule book.
+These rules get so firmly established in our subconscious mind that we automatically react to people and situations according to the guidelines in our rule book.
+We may not even be aware of why we reacted in a certain way, or that our reaction was exactly as dictated by the subconscious rule book.

-Similar to how we drive the car while avoiding the potholes and slowing down for bumps without consciously noticing, we tread the life's path avoiding imaginary mental potholes, slowing down for the bumps that we have defined, without even realizing that we are doing so, and without realizing why we are doing so.
+Similar to how we drive the car, avoiding potholes and slowing down for bumps without consciously noticing, we tread the life's path avoiding imaginary mental potholes, slowing down for the bumps that we have defined, without even realizing that we are doing so, and without realizing why we are doing so.

-As we navigate through life's journey, we often drive in a topsy-turvy manner due to the mental potholes that we have defined since childhood (Fig. 2).
-Similar to the elephant's situation, these mental potholes may no longer exist due to changed conditions or may have never existed in the first place It's possible that we have erred in our judgment and created bumps where there are none.
-Despite this, we continue to avoid these mental potholes or slow down for bumps without consciously noticing these imaginary potholes, or our topsy-turvy driving.
+As we navigate through life’s journey, we often drive topsy-turvy due to the mental potholes that we have defined since childhood (Fig. 2).
+Similar to the elephant's situation, these mental potholes may no longer exist due to changed conditions or may have never existed in the first place It is possible that we have erred in our judgment and created bumps where there are none.
+Despite this, we continue to avoid these mental potholes or slow down for bumps without consciously noticing these imaginary potholes, or our erratic driving.

-You may have experienced sometimes that you act in a way and then the very next moment, you ask yourself, "Hey, now why did I do what I did?"
+You may have experienced sometimes that you act in a certain way and then immediately ask yourself, "Hey, why did I do that?"
 Most likely, you did so because of a mental pothole.
-You will be surprised to know that actually the situations may have changed, conditions in your life may have changed, your own abilities have changed, but you were simply reacting to a mental pothole the way your mind has got conditioned to react to it.
+You will be surprised to know that actually the situations may have changed, conditions in your life may have evolved, your own abilities have improved, but you were simply reacting to a mental pothole in the way your mind has been conditioned to react to it.

-By the time we grow up as adults, we accumulate a vast list of rules - we would have authored a personal volume of rule book.
-Similar to the elephant's situation, most of our rules are restrictive, they tie us down.
-They act as barriers that prevent us from taking action.
+By the time we become adults, we accumulate a vast list of rules, essentially authoring a personal volume of rule book.
+Similar to the elephant's situation, most of our rules are restrictive and tie us down, acting as barriers that prevent us from taking action.
 Since we feel a sense of satisfaction when we are proved right, we subconsciously seek out situations or create conditions that validate our rules.
 We almost fall in love with our rule book.
-We continue to add new rules throughout our lives, resulting in a massive collection of rules in our Subconscious Rule Book.
+We continue to add new rules throughout our lives, resulting in a massive collection of guidelines in our Subconscious Rule Book.

 Anatomy of a Subconscious Rule